github/training-kit/downloads/github-git-concepts.md

 ## Sharing & Retrieving
-Sharing commit history requires only a destination repository, one on GitHub.com, and a single setup step.
+Sharing commit history requires only a destination repository, one on GitHub, and a single setup step.

 ```
 $ git remote add origin [repo-url]